 You can't do it alone.
 Team is everything.
 James Murtha, our Chief Innovation Officer, lives independently with a high spinal cord injury (SPI) and gives me the strength to persevere.
 Being an entrepreneur is challenging and, at times, exhausting.
 Work/life balance is nearly impossible due to limited funding and time.
 Despite careful planning and affirmation for our products, I wish I had understood the business challenges and stress involved in launching a company.

 Confirm the need first and then create the solution.
 Make sure you calculate and secure the necessary financial resources before you begin.
 Good intentions will only get you so far.
 I would also recommend contracts guaranteeing people's work.
 Design errors are very expensive when developing physical products.

 Our biggest challenges are customer awareness about our product and funding for our startup.
 No one is searching for magnetic button adaptor dressing aides because it's a first-to-market product.
-We would like senior living, rehabilitation centres and in-home care providers to buy our product.
+We would like senior living, rehabilitation centers, and in-home care providers to buy our product.
 We are seeking a capital investor to help cover overhead and marketing costs in order to promote and let the world know about our helpful products.

 We will be ramping up sales to grow business and currently have several new developments in progress.